 Fun fact(s): I’m guessing the name is taken from graffiti art people see in the streets, given their unique and eye-catching purple and white striped skin!

-Taste and Texture: It has a tender and creamy texture with a mild and slightly sweet flavor.
+Taste and Texture: Tender, creamy texture with mild, slightly sweet flavor.

-Uses: You can grill, roast, sautée, or use them in dishes like ratatouille, stir-fries, or salads.
+Uses: You can grill, roast, sautée, or use them in dishes like ratatouille, stir-fries like in this teriyaki eggplant, roasted like in this harissa aubergine, or salads.
 Or even better, make a creamy eggplant dip (baba ganoush), which has a similar texture to my 5-Minute Creamy Hummus recipe!

 21. Pink Banana Squash🍌🎃